Bradford Bishop: Killings

 Bishop is known to have purchased tennis shoes at a sporting goods store in Jacksonville, North Carolina, later that same day.
 According to witnesses, he had the family dog with him and was possibly accompanied by a woman described as "dark skinned".
 On March 10, a neighbor of Bishop's contacted police after having not seen the family for some time.
 A detective found blood on the front porch of the Bishop residence, on the floor and on the walls of the front hall and bedrooms.
 Dental records were used to confirm that the bodies found in North Carolina were of Bishop's family.

 On March 18, Bishop's station wagon was found abandoned at an isolated campground in Elkmont, Tennessee, at the Great Smoky Mountains National Park, a few miles from the Appalachian Trail and about 400 mi from the site where Bishop's family was buried.
 The car contained dog biscuits, a bloody blanket, a shotgun, an ax and a shaving kit with Bishop's medication; the trunk's spare-tire well was full of blood.
-A witness believed the car had been there since anywhere between March 5 to the 7th.
+A witness believed the car had been there since anywhere between March 5th to the 7th.
 Police theorized that Bishop joined the flow of hikers on the Appalachian Trail; they attempted to follow his scent with bloodhounds but without success.
 The following day, a grand jury indicted Bishop on five counts of first degree murder and other charges.

 Psychology

 Motives and stressors

 Bishop's motives have never been fully explained.
 A 1977 article in The Washington Post reported that there was "no evidence of infidelity, or financial or job problems."
 Although Bishop had been passed over for a promotion, there was no history of work-related issues; his being passed over has been described as "the first glitch in the storybook tale".

-It has been reported that Bishop's career had caused some marital tension.
-He was unhappy at his desk job and interested in another foreign posting, but his wife Annette was reluctant.
-She had begun to study art at the University of Maryland despite Bishop's desire for her to remain a stay-at-home mom.
+It has been reported that Bishop's career had caused some family tension.
+According to Harrell, Bishop was frequently criticized by both his wife Annette and his mother Lobelia over his lack of upward career advancement.
+He was unhappy at his desk job and interested in another foreign posting, but Annette was reluctant.
+She had begun to study art at the University of Maryland despite his desire for her to remain a stay-at-home mother.

 Most sources agree that the Bishops were experiencing some financial issues, but there has been disagreement as to their severity.
 The Post reported in 1986 that the issues were "mild" and "familiar to most upwardly mobile families."
 FBI criminal profiler John E. Douglas described them as "nothing terribly unusual for people in their thirties living in that kind of neighborhood."
 In 2013, Bethesda Magazine reported that the Internal Revenue Service (IRS) had been auditing the family's taxes due to financial troubles.
 The existence of an audit has not been confirmed by the IRS or the Federal Bureau of Investigation (FBI).